-The Nutrition Outpatient Clinic at Kennedy Krieger Institute takes an interdisciplinary approach to providing safe and effective methods for meeting the caloric, nutrient and fluid needs for our patients.
+The Nutrition Clinic at Kennedy Krieger Institute takes an interdisciplinary approach to providing safe and effective methods for meeting the caloric, nutrient and fluid needs for our patients.

 Nutritional care is provided to patients through inpatient, day treatment and outpatient settings.
 The practice is aimed at nutrition assessment, diagnosis, intervention and monitoring.
 Best practices are derived from current medical knowledge and available research.
 Individualized patient recommendations are made with family and interdisciplinary contributions.
 Education is provided to the families and the community healthcare providers to facilitate the developed nutrition care plan.